 Periodontal diseases are usually treated through:

-- Root planning and scaling which are forms of deep cleaning
+- Root planing and scaling which are forms of deep cleaning.